TokyoExpress/labkit/README.md

-# cobalt
+# corydoras
-Cobalt is a customizable sandbox for visualizing, labelling, and interacting with your local data.
+Corydoras is a customizable sandbox for visualizing, labelling, and interacting with your local data.